Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/cmake_slides.md

 ## Learning Goals of this Unit

-TODO

-- Students understand the basic functionality of makefiles (timestamps, dependencies, update rules).
+- Students understand the motivation of learning CMake.
+- Students know how to work with CMake as a user of a project following good practices (using variables, specifying locations of dependencies).
-- Students can read simple makefiles and know where to look for additional material for complex makefiles.
+- Students can develop simple CMake projects (executable vs. library, dependencies, CTest) and know how to learn more.
-- Students can write simple makefiles for small projects.

 ---